 - What about the oldest rower being a 56-year-old female from Canada?

-- Did you know that Australia did not qualify for the women’s coxed eight for the last Olympics, but due to Russia being removed from the event due to drug cheating, they were put in the event!
-They had only 9 days to prepare for the event?
+- Did you know that Australia did not qualify for the women’s coxed eight for the Rio Olympics, but due to Russia being removed from the event due to drug cheating, they put them in the event!
+They had only nine days to prepare for the event?

-- Australia hasn’t won a Gold Medal at the Olympics in rowing for 8 years
+- Australia hasn’t won a Gold Medal at the Olympics in rowing for eight years

-- Did you know that improperly supported forces approaching 1000N can be loaded through your lumbar spine if imbalances or errors in your technique are present?
+- Did you know that you can load improperly supported forces approaching 1000N through your lumbar spine if imbalances or errors in your technique are present?
 That’s over 100kg through your spine, every stroke.

 What Injuries Do Rowers Suffer?

-Given rowing incorporates all the joints in the body to various degrees, an injury can be sustained in any joint.
+Given that rowing incorporates all the body joints to various degrees, you can sustain an injury in any joint.
 A list of the most common injuries can be seen below:

 What Causes Rowing Injuries?

 Given rowing is a repetitive sport, it is no surprise that the evidence shows that most injuries are overuse in nature and not so much traumatic (73.8% overuse vs 26.2% traumatic).
-As such, any small musculoskeletal limitation placed under the repetitive stress could develop into an injury.
+As such, any minor musculoskeletal limitation placed under repetitive stress could develop into an injury.